-Like many other years, I started this year the worst possible way.
+Like many other years before, I started this year in the worst possible way.

-The first of january was spent being hangover from yesterdays party, I didn´t work out, didn´t eat healthy and can´t say I did anything of the regular good stuff.
+The first of January was spent being hungover from yesterday’s party, I didn’t work out, didn’t eat healthily and can’t say I did anything of the regular good stuff.

 When the stock market opened again, I was looking for things to happen.

 Again I met this year without having a solid plan.
 Did not know how many trades I wanted to do, I was not sure which companies I was able to sell, and which ones were just temporary positions in the portfolio.

 One investor shared some very important knowledge after spending 20 years in the market.
 He learned to stop doing or looking for something all the time.
 Just be pleased with the portfolio you got.

 That’s one of the things that I have failed spectacularly.
 As a young investor, I was always trying to look for companies that could be added to portfolio, or just look for movements in the stock market = movements in the world.
 That is something I need to work on this year.
 Stop looking for stuff, stop being updated.

 There is a saying that one of the best things you could do as an investor, is to buy huge, big, diversified companies and go to sleep for 20 years, never look at the portfolio.

 So, that’s my plan for this year.
 Stop looking all the time and spend time on other things, such as going to the gym, spending time with friends, reading and so on.